douglasteeple/HomeServiceRobot/README.md

 * Use the 2D Nav Goal arrow in rviz to move to two different desired positions and orientations.
 * Write a pick_objects node in C++ that commands the robot to move to the desired pickup and drop off zones.
 * Write an add_markers node that subscribes to robot odometry keeping track of the robot pose, and publishes markers to rviz.
+* Combine all of the forgoing to simulate a robot moving to a pick up point, and carrying a virtual object to a dropoff point.

 ## The Payload - A Coffee Cup